leaktk/scanner/README.md

 }
 ```

-Error (if "error" is present, the scan failed).
+Error (if "error" is present, the scan failed)

 ```json
 {